Minyahel/quicwork/developmentNotes.md

 * working on delete post route
 * need to reconsider how router are programmed and which ones can be compiled into one
 * removing unnecessay modules and compiling them into general header urls
-* unnecessary main routes have been deleted will implement the specific delete routes now
-* will use body for authentication now but will be implemented later
+* working on the specific post route - DONE
+* working on posting comments and likes
+* new issue has arisen regarding comments and how they should be saved